-Object Description System Name Display the current system name System Location Display the current system location System Contact Display the current system contact MAC Address The MAC address of this Managed Switch.
-IP Address The IP address of this Managed Switch.
-Subnet Mask The subnet mask of this Managed Switch.
-Gateway The gateway of this Managed Switch.
-Loader Version The loader version of this Managed Switch.
-Loader Date The loader date of this Managed Switch.
-Firmware Version The firmware version of this Managed Switch.
-Firmware Date The firmware date of this Managed Switch.
-System Object ID The system object ID of The Wall-mount Managed Switch.
-System Uptime The period of time the device has been operational.
-PCN/HW Version The hardware version of this Managed Switch.
+Object Description System Name Display the current system name System Location Display the current system location System Contact Display the current system contact MAC Address The MAC address of this Industrial Managed Switch.
+IP Address The IP address of this Industrial Managed Switch.
+Subnet Mask The subnet mask of this Industrial Managed Switch.
+Gateway The gateway of this Industrial Managed Switch.
+Loader Version The loader version of this Industrial Managed Switch.
+Loader Date The loader date of this Industrial Managed Switch.
+Firmware Version The firmware version of this Industrial Managed Switch.
+Firmware Date The firmware date of this Industrial Managed Switch.
+System Object ID The system object ID of the Industrial Managed Switch.
+System Up Time The period of time the device has been operational.
+PCN/HW Version The hardware version of this Industrial Managed Switch.
+Power Status The Current Status of power input for DC1 and DC2.